btcpayserver/btcpay-python/README.md

 Instead, take the `invoiceId` from the payment notification, and use it to securely fetch the paid invoice data from BTCPay using `get_invoice`.

 ### Create invoice
-See bitpay api documentation for a full listing of key-value pairs that can be passed to invoice creation: https://bitpay.com/api#resource-Invoices
+See the Bitpay API documentation for a full listing of key-value pairs that can be passed to invoice creation: https://bitpay.com/api#resource-Invoices
 ```python
 new_invoice = client.create_invoice({"price": 20, "currency": "USD"})
 ```